Brunswick Surgery Counselling Service

 Appointment Location /Times

-Counselling sessions take place at Surbiton Health Centre on Friday and Saturday mornings.
+Counselling sessions take place at Surbiton Health Centre on Thursday evenings, Friday mornings and evenings and some Saturday mornings.
 Each session is for 50 minutes, it is important to arrive on time, your counsellor will collect you from the Brunswick waiting area.
 You will need to validate your car registration details each time you attend your appointment on one of the small black screen in the reception area (not the same one as when you have a GP appointment).
 Please note the counselling service is provided by volunteers who give their time on certain days at certain times, unlike the Kingston Well Being or i-Cope Services which provide NHS psychological services and are staffed by salaried staff 5 days a week from 9 - 5.
 Due to this fact, as well as the therapeutic advantage of attending weekly sessions, if you miss a session this will mean that a patient on our waiting list for your appointment slot will be delayed.

 Number of Sessions

 The content of your sessions is treated as confidential.
 Confidentiality may be breached if at any stage you disclose that you are or anyone around you is at risk of harm or self harm or if there is a child protection issue or if you are involved in terrorist activity.
 Your GP would be informed of this and the emergency/social services may be called.
 Confidentiality also applies to any notes made by your counsellor or that you make together or that your counsellor may take to her clinical supervision.
 Your case may be discussed confidentially by your counsellor with your GP, with Sue Bentley, within the counselling team and/or taken to supervision.
+Your personal information will be protected to comply with the GDPR (General Data Protection Regulations).

 Last Session and Feedback